-Elephant foot Yam: isn’t it an interesting name.
-Yes, this is a vegetable which is also called oal or suran in Hindi.
+Elephant foot yam is the English name for oal or suran vegetable; actually, it has been named because of its transversal structure and looks.
 It has numerous health benefits.
 Let us check some of them.

 What is Elephant foot yam?